fitriakhoirunnisa/klasifikasi_dokumen/README.md

 Java Programming Language

 # Text Mining
-Documentation with text preprocessing and stemming into a word
+Documentation with text preprocessing into a word

 # N-Gram Features
 A word with N-Gram becomes a character